andefalk/ohabtell/README.md

 # weewx with addons
-Template for my docker with weewx, weewx-mqtt and neowx running weewx with an ws1080 weather station. mqtt integration to Home Assistant on hassio plattform.
+Template for my docker with weewx, weewx-mqtt and neowx running weewx with an ws1080 weather station connected on hosts local USB. mqtt extention used for integration to Home Assistant on hassio plattform.